 Some parents confuse the symptoms of restless legs with conditions such as ADHD.
 Getting an accurate diagnosis for what could be wrong with your child is paramount to ensuring they get the right treatment for their needs.
 Be sure to talk to your doctor about the symptoms your child has and be as clear as possible.
 Your doctor can help to determine the truth behind their condition.

-Unfortunately, there is no cure for restless legs syndrome right now.
+Unfortunately, there is no cure for restless legs syndrome.
 The symptoms of the condition also tend to worsen as a person gets older.
 The good news is that there are still treatment options available.
 These treatments help to manage the condition and make life more comfortable for a restless legs sufferer.
-These treatments include;
+These treatments include:

 The cause of restless legs can often be identified.
 The condition may be caused by something such as anemia, diabetes, or peripheral neuropathy.
 For these cases, treating underlying conditions can sometimes lead to a better quality of life for an RLS sufferer.

 RLS symptoms can be managed by making some simple lifestyle changes.
 Cut back on alcohol, caffeine, and tobacco.
 Consider supplementing iron, folate, and magnesium.
 Adopt healthy sleeping habits such as having consistent bedtime and wake time.
 Use therapies like hot and cold therapies and leg massage.
 These are all little things that can add up to a big difference in RLS symptoms.